teslamotors/kafka-helmsman/README.md

  * Select "Import project view file" and select the `ij.bazelproject` file
  * Select "Finish" with Infer from: Workspace (the default selection)

-The newest version of Intellij does not play nicely with Bazel (and its plugins).
-We recommend using Intellij 2018.3.6 with Bazel plugin version v2019.04.15.0.5
+We recommend using the latest version of Intellij with the latest version of Bazel plugin.

 ## Python